oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Incorporated editorial and substantive feedback from Mike Jones
 * Added references to "nonce" as another way to prevent CSRF attacks
-* Updated headers in the Implicit Flow section to better represent the relationship between the paragraphs
+* Updated headers in the Implicit grant type section to better represent the relationship between the paragraphs

 -04